sematext/docs/docs/events/adding.md

 ## Adding Events through UI

 Calling API methods is not the only way to add an event.
-You can define an event in the user interface.
-This is very useful for all kinds of events that are important and which are not created automatically.
+You can create a new event via the user interface, too.
+This is very useful for all kinds of events that are important, but are not created automatically.
 Imagine you have an emergency deployment or configuration change which doesn't go through CI/CD pipeline so there is no automatic event triggered.
 You may still need to leave a message on the timeline for future analysis how the deployment impacts system or application metrics.
+Or if you simply want to leave "a note".

+Adding events via the UI supports markdown format.

 [![Create a custom event](../images/events/custom-event.png "Create a custom event")](../images/events/custom-event.png)